pluralsight/guides/draft/python/draft/article.md

 ```
 b_chart.title = "Destiny Kill/Death Ratio"
 ```
 Now we can start adding in our data.
 I need 3 bars, one for each player.
-To do that all need to use ```add``` followed by a title and some values.
+To accomplish this, i'll need to use ```add``` followed by a title and some values.
 ```
 b_chart.add("Dijiphos", [0.94])
 b_chart.add("Punisherdonk", [1.05])